Prince Władysław's March on Moscow

-The march of the Polish prince and Tsar of Russia Władysław IV Vasa on Moscow — a military conflict between the Polish-Lithuanian Commonwealth and the Tsardom of Russia, which lasted from 1617 to 1618.
-During this conflict, the crown and Lithuanian troops, as well as the Zaporozhian Cossacks fought for prince Władysław IV Vasa becoming the Tsar of Russia.
+Prince Władysław's March on Moscow was a military conflict between the Polish-Lithuanian Commonwealth and the Tsardom of Russia, which lasted from 1617 to 1618.
 The war ended with the signing of the Truce of Deulino.
 It is considered the final stage of the Polish–Muscovite War (1609-1618).

-Name

-In Ukrainian history this march has name Sahaidachny's March on Moscow because 80% of troops was Cossack army.

 Background

 In the Time of Troubles, the boyars, frightened by the peasant-Cossack revolts, called on the Poles.
 According to the treaty of February 4, 1610, signed near Smolensk by King Sigismund III and the Muscovite embassy, prince Władysław IV, after accepting Orthodoxy, was to take the throne of Russia.
 After the overthrow of Vasily Shuisky in the summer of 1610, the Seven Boyars recognized Władysław as tsar and even began minting coins on behalf of Władysław Zygymontovich.
 However, Władysław did not accept Orthodoxy, did not come to Moscow and was not crowned king.

 In October 1612, the boyar government of King Władysław was overthrown in Moscow.
 On February 21, 1613, Mikhail Romanov was elected Tsar of Russia by the Zemsky Sobor.

 At the same time Władysław did not give up his rights to the Russian throne.
 His Moscow campaign was inspired by a deep raid into Muscovy by Aleksander Lisovsky in 1615, who easily moved past Moscow with a small detachment of Lisowczyks – from Bryansk and Oryol to Kostroma and Murom – and returned to Poland.
 In the summer of 1616, the Sejm supported the decision to conduct a two-year military campaign against the Tsardom of Russia with 10,000 mercenaries.
 Jan-Karol Chodkiewicz was appointed the military leader of the campaign.